At Goodway Nursery School we want children to give children the best possible start in life and support children and families to make healthy choices.

 Staff support children to compost their food waste after snack time and lunch.
 We have a wormery, turning our food waste into compost that we use for our vegetable plot, and a water butt to collect rainwater which children can access independently for watering the plants.

 Groups of children take part in Forest School every afternoon with our trained Forest School leader, learning about the natural world.

 We encourage parents to recycle materials and loose parts for construction, modelling and collage.

 The NHS website Change4Life has lots of ideas for healthy lifestyle choices:

 Helping children to eat healthily and move more in the very early years of life is very important for their health as they grow up and as an adult.
 Early life experiences of a healthy lifestyle can make a big difference to the types of activity they do throughout life.

-There are lots of ideas on the Start Well website:
+There are lots of ideas for keeping your child healthy on the Start Well website: